Emerging technology and precision agriculture

 Over the past 3-years, RMCG and AHR have delivered the projects for Horticulture Innovation Australia.
 Phase 1 of the projects have now been completed.
 So, what’s been achieved?

-Six years ago, Rob Hinrichsen and the team at Kalfresh decided to focus on four key practices – controlled traffic, cover crops, soil biology and compost – to improve the soil health across his farms.
+Six years ago, Rob Hinrichsen and his team at Kalfresh decided to focus on four key practices – controlled tra c, cover crops, soil biology and compost – to improve the soil health across their farms.
+The main drivers were to improve crop yield and quality, as well as the sustainability of the business.

 Rob’s emphasis on softer tillage, boosting organic matter with compost and cover crops has helped the soil recover and support a healthy population of beneficial soil organisms.
 Rob supplements the naturally occurring biology by using specific beneficial organisms to improve the robustness of his farming system.